Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 - To use the `getattr` function to reflectively access a function through a String
 - To use String concatenation to construct the name of a function to reflectively call
 - To implement Pytest test cases that tests a mathematical function
-- To use Sympy in a test case to determine if a mathematical function produces correct output
 - To conduct an experiment to evaluate the performance of different Python functions
-- To perform results analysis of memory overhead and execution time data sets
+- To perform results a analysis of memory overhead and execution time data sets
+- To explore the trade-offs of using memoization with recursive functions in Python

 ## Introduction